sellpy/frontend-designer-sandbox/README.md

 ## Submission

 - Create a pull request on you forked repository and send a link by email to indicate that the task is completed.
+(Or email as zip in case you did not use git)

 ## Running the server